Steering Committee Members

 John F. Cannon, MS, PE

-John Cannon, Vice President of Engineering with Walker Group Holdings, has served the cargo tank industry for almost 24 years.
+John Cannon, Vice President of Engineering with the Wabash National’s tank trailer business, has served the cargo tank industry for almost 29 years.
 He earned his BS and MS degrees from the Milwaukee School of Engineering, and is a licensed professional engineer.
-At Walker, and its other companies – including Brenner Tank, Cannon has held positions in engineering, manufacturing, marketing and sales.
+At Wabash, and its other companies – including Brenner Tank, Cannon has held positions in engineering, manufacturing, marketing and sales.

 He has been active in our industry’s trade associations.
-Cannon currently is a Director with the Truck Trailer Manufacturers Associations, and previously served as Chairman of the trade group’s Tank Executive and Tank Engineering committees.
-Also, he has been a regular contributor to National Tank Truck Carrier initiatives and events, including his organization of the annual Cargo Tank 101 educational program.
+Cannon currently is a Director with the Truck Trailer Manufacturers Association, and previously served as Chairman of the trade group’s Tank Executive and Tank Engineering committees.
+Also, he has been a regular contributor to National Tank Truck Carrier initiatives and events, including his leadership of the Corrosion Prevention Initiative and the launch of the Liquid Products Database.

 Finally, Cannon has long served as an industry advocate.
-During various US DOT rulemakings of the past two decades, including Docket HM-183 in the 1990’s, he was active in public hearings and other activities to optimize industry safety and stakeholder interests.
-Most recently, he has testified before a Congressional subcommittee on cargo tank safety issues.
+During various US DOT rulemakings of the past three decades, including Docket HM-183 in the 1990’s, he was active in public hearings and other efforts to optimize industry safety and stakeholder interests.
+He has testified before a Congressional subcommittee and two NTSB hearings on cargo tank safety issues.

-Stephen Torres currently serves as the Safety Director for Schneider National Bulk Carriers, the specialty chemical and fuel-hauling division of Schneider National, Inc. In his twenty one years with Schneider, Steve has served in Operations and Customer Service leadership roles in both the van and specialized divisions, at the company’s corporate headquarters in Green Bay, as well as at Operations Centers in various parts of the country.
-In addition to his duties at Schneider National, Steve currently serves as a committee member on the American Chemistry Council’s Responsible Care Committee, representing liquid bulk carriers, and as a four-state regional coordinator for TRANSCAER®, the voluntary national outreach effort that focuses on assisting communities prepare for and respond to a possible hazardous material transportation incident.
+Stephen Torres currently serves as the Safety Director at Schneider National Bulk Carriers, the specialty bulk liquid chemical, dry, and food hauling division of Schneider.
+In his twenty five years with Schneider, Steve has also served in Operations and Customer Service leadership roles in both the van and flatbed divisions, at the company’s corporate headquarters in Green Bay, as well as at Operations Centers in various parts of the country.
+In addition to his duties at Schneider Bulk, Steve currently serves as a committee member on the American Chemistry Council’s Responsible Care Committee, representing liquid bulk carriers, and as a four-state regional coordinator for TRANSCAER®, the voluntary national outreach effort that focuses on assisting communities prepare for and respond to a possible hazardous material transportation incident.

 In 2009 and 2010, Steve was recognized by TRANSCAER with awards for his contributions to the advancement of the organization’s principles.
 He holds a Bachelor of Science Degree from the United States Merchant Marine Academy; a Masters Degree in Transportation and Logistics Management from the American Military University; and is a graduate of the U.S. Army Command & General Staff College.
 Steve currently serves as a Lieutenant Colonel in the U.S. Army Reserve’s Logistic Corps.
 Steve, his wife Cynthia, and his two daughters live near New Orleans, LA.